 Founded in 1916, Boeing is one of the first companies to produce aeroplanes internationally.
 Its business is focused on civil aviation, military aviation and space.
-In 2020, the group suffered from the impact of the Covid-19 health crisis on air traffic.
-Here are the detailed results unveiled by the manufacturer for the whole of this year and for the first three quarters of 2021.
+In 2021, the group recorded positive financial results even though it continued to make losses.
+Here are the detailed results revealed by the manufacturer for the whole of this year and for the first quarter of 2022.

-In the first quarter of 2021, the Boeing Group experienced a drop in 787 deliveries and commercial services volume.
-However, this was partially offset by increased Boeing 737 deliveries.
-In the first three months of 2021, the company's revenue reached $15.22 billion, down 10% year-on-year.
+In the first quarter of 2021, Boeing reported a drop in 787 deliveries and a decline in commercial service volume.
+However, this loss was partially offset by increased deliveries of the Boeing 737.
+For the first three months of 2021, the company's revenue reached $15.22 billion, down 10% year-on-year.

 In Q1 2021, cash and investments in marketable securities decreased to $21.9 billion.
 During this period, the company used $9.8 billion to refinance debt.
 It also increased its revolving credit facilities by USD 5.3 billion.